Soojin-Lee0819/Computational-Artwork/Final Project/README.md

 ![alt-text](Images/shanghai.jpg)

 I love going to cafe.
-I love drinking coffee, eating cakes, but apart from that I also love cafe for its vibe, its atmosphere, the people in it, and the aesthetics; it is the whole experience I get all-together.
-One of my bucket list is to own a coffee shop.
-So for my final project, using Arduino and Processing, I decided to produce a fun, relaxing cafe game and make my dream come-true!!
+I love drinking coffee, eating cakes, but apart from that I also love cafe for its vibe, its atmosphere, people I meet there, and the aesthetics of it; it is the whole experience I get all-together.
+One of my bucket list is to have my own coffee shop.
+So for my final project, using Arduino and Processing, I decided to produce a fun, relaxing cafe game and have my dream come-true!!

 ## Description

 "Dream Cafe" is a fun and relaxing game for those who want to have an experience of opening a cafe.
 By playing "Dream Cafe", you will be able to have a holistic experience of opening a cafe from choosing a locaiton, setting up the cafe environment, receiving orders, making latte art, and serving coffee to the customers.
-Please follow the instruction below carefully to enjoy this game.
+Please follow the instruction below to enjoy this game.

 ### Instruction:

-1) Choose a city where you want to open a cafe (On hover, the city will light up on the map!)
+1) Choose a city where you want to open a cafe (On hover, that city will light up on the map!)

 2) Turn on the light and set the music of your choice